Table of Contents[Hide][Show]

 6. Use Relevant Anchor Text

-“Click here” is terrible anchor text because it does not tell the user or search engines anything about what you’re linking to.
+“Click here” is a terrible anchor text because it does not tell the user or search engines anything about what you’re linking to.
 Your anchor text should be descriptive and relevant.
 If you are linking to post, try to include the whole post name or at least the main topic when possible.

 7. Include External Links & Set Them to Open in a Separate Window

 Internal links can (and should) open in the same window, but you want your outbound links to open in a separate window in order to encourage people to stay on your site.

 To set the link to open in a separate window, click the gear symbol for link options when adding the link.
 Check off ‘Open link in a new tab’.